-- Laurence J. Peter
+Laurence J. Peter

 "If you consider any man a friend whom you do not trust as you trust yourself, you are mightily mistaken and you do not sufficiently understand what true friendship means...
 When friendship is settled, you must trust; before friendship is formed, you must pass judgment...Ponder for a long time whether you shall admit a given person to your friendship; but when you have decided to admit him, welcome him with all your heart and soul.
 Speak as boldly with him as with yourself...
-Regard him as loyal and you will make him loyal."
+Regard him as

-- Seneca, Letters from a Stoic
+5 nd you will make him loyal." leca, Letters from a Stoic

 Do not go where the path may lead.

-Instead, go where there is no path and blaze a trail. - Ralph Waldo Emerson to Let Anyone Pass
+Inste ad, go where there is no path and blaze a trail. - Ralph Waldo Emerson

+The World Steps Aside

+to Let Anyone Pass

+V Who Knows Where They are Going